Inside the SAF Production Process

 - Scalability and Efficiency

-Hydrotreating technology is highly scalable, making it well-suited for commercial-level SAF production.
+Hydrotreating technology is proven and highly scalable, making it well-suited for commercial-level SAF blending component.
 This is crucial for meeting the growing demand for sustainable fuels in the aviation industry.

-SAF produced through hydrotreating has a significantly lower environmental impact than traditional fossil-based jet fuel.
-It reduces greenhouse gas emissions by up to 80% over the fuel’s lifecycle, contributing to a cleaner, more sustainable aviation industry.
+SAF produced from blending of SBC with conventional jet fuel has a significantly lower environmental impact than traditional fossil-based jet fuel.
+It reduces greenhouse gas emissions by up to 80% over the fuel’s lifecycle, contributing to more sustainable aviation.

 Hydrotreating vs. Other SAF Production Processes

-While hydrotreating is a proven and highly effective method for producing SAF, it’s not the only process available.
+While hydrotreating is a proven and highly effective method for producing the renewable blending component for SAF, it is not the only process available.
 Other methods, like the Fischer-Tropsch (FT) process, use a gasification technique to convert biomass into synthetic fuels.
-However, FT requires more complex infrastructure, large amounts of power, and tends to be less flexible in terms of feedstock variety.
+However, FT requires more complex infrastructure and processing, large amounts of power, and can be less flexible in terms of feedstock variety that it can utilize.

-Hydrotreating, on the other hand, offers a more straightforward and efficient process that’s scalable for industrial production and can easily adapt to various feedstocks types.
+Hydrotreating, on the other hand, offers a more straightforward and efficient process that is scalable for industrial production and can easily adapt to using various feedstocks types.

-The Future of SAF and Hydrotreating at New Rise Renewables
+The Future of SAF and New Rise Renewables

 As the demand for sustainable aviation solutions continues to grow, the role of SAF will become even more critical in reducing the carbon footprint of the aviation industry.
-At New Rise Renewables, we’re committed to advancing hydrotreating technology as a premier method to produce SAF on a larger scale, making aviation greener and more sustainable.
+At New Rise Renewables, we are committed to the advancement of SAF production technology, and, its growth on a larger scale, all while helping to make aviation more sustainable.

 We are continuously researching new feedstock sources, improving production efficiencies, and working with partners across the aviation industry to promote SAF adoption.